Skip to main content

 There's a new Compare button in the Recent Runs filter bar (hit c on your keyboard if you're a power user).
 Toggle it, click 2 or 3 rows, and the bottom-of-screen bar opens a side-by-side comparison: stats, top relics, and the cards that are unique to each run vs. the cards every selected run shared.

 The hero panel above the columns is the part I'm proudest of — it surfaces every relic and card in the intersection with a soft golden glow so you can immediately answer the question that brought you here: "what made my winning runs win?"
-If your A20 victories all share Calipers and a Searing Blow, the answer is sitting right at the top of the modal.
+If your high-ascension victories all share Calipers and a Searing Blow, the answer is sitting right at the top of the modal.
 No spreadsheet required.

 Auto-refresh status pill — you can finally see when it stops